This site requires a more recent version of Adobe Flash Player to function properly.

 While PC shipments have declined drastically in the last few years, mobile shipments (particularly smartphones and tablets) have grown at a robust rate.
 Though growth rate has slowed as developed markets near saturation, mobile shipments continue to expand at a fast pace.

-Intel presently accounts for 4% – 5% of the global tablet market.
-Its share in smartphones is less than 1%.
-It is focusing on expanding its presence in the market.
+Intel accounts for 4% – 5% of the global tablet market (the share increased in 2014 though we don't have the exact no. yet).
+Its share in smartphones is less than 1%

 Convergence of Graphics & Processing